 Preparing your food at home is a major step in the recipe toward weight loss.
 But always going by the book or trying to figure things out for yourself can be frustrating.
 These genius insights can change your kitchen game and empower your slim-down efforts!

-Thankfully it's not difficult to make slimming mouth-watering fare.
-Here, 32 tips for better cooking, easier preparation, less weight gain, and more fun than you knew you could have while in the kitchen!
-For even more smart healthy eating ideas, check out the 40 Things Healthy Cooks Always Have in Their Kitchen!
+Thankfully, it's not difficult to make slimming, mouth-watering fare.
+Here are our best tips for better cooking, easier meal prep, less weight gain, and more fun than you knew you could have while in the kitchen.
+And for more, don't miss these 15 Classic American Desserts That Deserve a Comeback.

 When you're cooking from a recipe, ignore specific measurements for salt and pepper.
 Your mouth is more accurate than a measuring spoon.
 Taste and adjust as early and often as possible.
 Oh, and while you're at it, get rid of that salt shaker!
 Instead, put kosher salt in a small bowl by the stove and season with your fingers, which gives you real control and accuracy.
-And to add even more flavor to your food, incorporate some of these 5 Best Spices for Fat Loss into your dishes.
+And to add even more flavor to your food, use these 5 Best Spices for Fat Loss.

 When you salt is as important as how much you salt.
-Season chicken, pork, and turkey (three of the 29 Best Ever Proteins for Weight Loss) up to 8 hours before cooking.
+Season chicken, pork, and turkey (three of the 29 Best-Ever Proteins for Weight Loss) up to eight hours before cooking.
 The salt will penetrate the meat fully and yield juicier, more fully seasoned results.
-(That said, only season burgers seconds before throwing them onto the grill—otherwise the salt will break down the protein strands and create tougher patties.)

 Too much salt?
 Use a splash of vinegar to provide a counterbalancing punch of acid.
 Too much heat?
 Try a drizzle of honey to mellow out the spice.